 Our analysis focuses on small projects, which have attracted exactly three members within the first year of existence.
 We select these small teams for mainly two reasons.
 First, it allows us to clearly distinguish team compositions into three categories: Co-located teams in which all members share the same locations, mixed teams in which two members are from the same location and one member is remote, and (fully) distributed teams consisting of members from three distinct locations.
-Second, fixing the number of members ensures that we do not mechanically introduce systematic team-size differences between the categories, since larger teams are more likely to contain at least one non co-located member.7 Note, however, that we only fix the number of members afterwards.
+Second, fixing the number of members ensures that we do not mechanically introduce systematic team-size differences between the categories, since larger teams are more likely to contain at least one non co-located member.
+Note, however, that we only fix the number of members within the first year and allow additional members and contributions from non-members afterwards.
 We explicitly investigate this potential mechanism below.

 We further choose projects which were started between 2015 and 2018 and thus analyze contributions to pre-existing projects but not to new projects.
 This way we exclude effects from systematic differences in team composition of newly formed teams during the pandemic.
 Using earlier years than 2015 would not add much power, given that only few projects last for more than 5 years.
 Instead, it might introduce projects that are less comparable if the type of projects publicly developed on GitHub has shifted over time.
-Including projects that were started after 2018 would limit our ability to observe how these projects performed before the onset of the coronavirus pandemic.8
+Including projects that were started after 2018 would limit our ability to observe how these projects performed before the onset of the coronavirus pandemic.

-7Furthermore, our requirement that all team members state their location would less likely be satisfied for larger teams.
+&lt;sup>7Furthermore, our requirement that all team members state their location would less likely be satisfied for larger teams.